yyyx6787/PromptST/README.md

-# Simple Yet Effective Spatio-Temporal Prompt Learning #
+# Efficient Prompt Learning for Traffic Prediction #
 This is the implementation of Simple Yet Effective Spatio-Temporal Prompt Learning in the following paper:

 ## Requirements ##